wing5wong/artisan-whs-static/source/_news/2021-01-12_facing-the-future.md

 Ngarewa-Packer said maintaining that respect and value would put people in a much better position to face issues such as “pandemics, racism, disparities and equities”.

 “If 2020 has taught us anything, it’s the absolute need to look after each other.
 We are going to need to do that more and more as we confront some pretty unprecedented issues.
-This isn’t just as Aotearoa and Maori and Pakeha, but as the world.”
+This isn’t just as Aotearoa and Māori and Pakeha, but as the world.”

-Working on the ground during Covid-19 had shown Ngarewa Packer the “absolute best of us”, she said.
+Working on the ground during Covid-19 had shown Ngarewa-Packer the “absolute best of us”, she said.
 “It was the unity of strength and the harmonisation of communities.

 “We can embrace that and not forget the experiences of 2020, and use the experience of the unknown to move forward.